jorgemf/kaggle_redefining_cancer_treatment/README.md

 This model is 2 stacked CNN layers with 50 filters and a kernel size of 5 that process the sequence before feeding a one layer RNN with 200 GRU cells.

 ### QRNN

+This model is based in the model of [Quasi-Recurrent Neural Networks](https://arxiv.org/abs/1611.01576) with 3 layers and 50 filters in the convolution.

 ### HAN